 Benefit Description

-70 .
-Early Intervention S ervices
+72 .
+Early Intervention S -

-, The Plan covers early intervention services provided for Members until three years of age.
+72. Early intervention 5 The Plan covers early intervention services provided for Members until three years of age.
 Covered Benefits include:

 Nursing care

 Physical, speech, and occupational therapy

 Psychological counseling

 Screening and assessment of the need for services

-71 .
+73 .
 Emergency Room Ca

 If you have a Medical Emergency, you are covered for care in a hospital emergency room.
 Please remember the following:

-• If you need follow-up care after you are treated in an emergency room, you must call your PCP.
+If you need follow-up care after you are treated in an emergency room, you must call your PCP.
 Your PCP will provide or arrange for the care you need.

 • If you are hospitalized, you must call the Plan at 1-877-907-4742 within 48 hours or as soon as you can.
 This telephone number can also be found on your ID card.
 If notice of hospitalization is given to the Plan or PCP by an attending emergency physician no further notice is required.

-72 .
-Evidence of Coverage

-The legal documents, including the Benefit Handbook, Schedule of Benefits, Prescription Drug Brochure, and any applicable riders and amendments which describe the services covered by the Plan, and other terms and conditions of coverage.

-73 .
+74 .
 Family Planning Ser

 The Plan covers family planning services, including the following:

 Contraceptive monitoring

 Family planning consultation

 Pregnancy testing

 Genetic counseling

 FDA approved birth control drugs, implants or devices.

-• Professional services relating to the injection of birth control drugs and the insertion or removal of birth control implants or devices.
+Professional services relating to the injection of birth control drugs and the insertion or removal of birth control implants or devices.

-74 .
-Fertility Services
+75 .
+Fertility Services ·

 This fertility benefit applies to members who do not meet the definition of infertility under Massachusetts law (M.G.L. c.
 175, section 47H and 211 C.M.R.
 37.09).
 This benefit is meant to support inclusive family expansion for people across sexual orientation and gender identity spectra, including those without coparenting partners.
 Fertility services may be considered Medically Necessary without a diagnosis of infertility.

 The Plan covers fertility services when determined to be Medically Necessary.
 Only the following fertility services are covered:

 Intra-cytoplasmic sperm injection (ICSI)

 Intrauterine Insemination (IUI)

 Donor sperm

 Donor egg procedures, including related egg and inseminated egg procurement, processing and cryopreservation up to a maximum of 24 months.

+• In-Vitro Fertilization (IVF)

-In-Vitro Fertilization (IVF)
+Reciprocal In-Vitro Fertilization (IVF) Please Note: No coverage is provided for reciprocal IVF services for non-Members.

+Laboratory testing, including blood testing, sperm testing, and ultrasound related to the covered fertility services listed above.

+Preimplantation genetic testing (PGT)